Troubled-debt group drops objection to PREIT restructuring, opening mall owner’s path from bankruptcy

-Strategic Value Partners, an investment firm that specializes in distressed debt, said in a filing late last week, with U.S. Bankruptcy Court in Wilmington, Del., that it would not oppose the plan, which frees up as much as $150 million in new borrowing by PREIT and gives the company more time to pay back its existing loans.
+Strategic Value Partners, an investment firm that specializes in distressed debt, said in a filing late last week with U.S. Bankruptcy Court in Wilmington that it would not oppose the plan, which frees up as much as $150 million in new borrowing by PREIT and gives the company more time to pay back its existing loans.

 Pennsylvania Real Estate Investment Trust, as PREIT is formally known, is scheduled to ask Judge Karen B. Owens to approve the proposal at a hearing on Nov.
 30.

-The hearing had been originally set for this week, but was postponed to complete paperwork.
+The hearing had been originally set for this week, but was postponed so that paperwork could be completed.

 “PREIT looks forward to the upcoming hearing to approve its financial restructuring plan, which will provide the company with additional capital to support our operations and the continued execution of strategic priorities,” said Heather Crowell, a PREIT vice president.